 These strict KYC processes eliminate most of the common problems that affect high risk merchants.
 Among these problems are chargebacks, regulation changes and crackdowns, which then lead to investigations, frozen accounts, and negative credit scores.

 With that said, not knowing the difference can cost your business great losses, especially in cases where accounts are entirely shut down.
-This will ultimately make it harder for a high risk merchant to apply for a merchant account, given their negative credit history.
+This will ultimately make it harder for a merchant to apply for a high risk merchant account, given their negative credit history.

 Top High Risk Merchant Industries